 Last month, Grubhub said it was piloting Pizza Hut delivery at some of its stores, working to expand to “several hundred” locations over the next few months.
 Pizza Hut was the lone holdout of the February 2018 Grubhub and Yum Brands partnership that named Grubhub the chain’s exclusive delivery partner.
 At the time of the deal, Pizza Hut U.S. President Artie Starrs joined Grubhub’s board as then-Chief Operating Officer Stan Chia said he looked forward to learning from a large-scale food delivery pioneer.

 A focus on delivery obviously isn’t a strategy shift for any pizza chain, but the reliance on third-party services to power the process is new business from a segment that’s proudly and traditionally relied on proprietary systems to power pick up and delivery orders.
-While Pizza Hut will continue to use its own drivers to deliver orders placed via Grubhub, DoorDash’s arrangement is less clear.
+While Pizza Hut will continue to use its own drivers to deliver orders placed via Grubhub, DoorDash’s fleet of “dashers” will deliver all Papa John’s orders placed via the service.

 Subscribe to Skift newsletters covering the business of travel, restaurants, and wellness.